Theatre de la Jeune Lune: History

 Theatre de la Jeune Lune (French for Theater of the New Moon) was founded in France in 1978 by Dominique Serrand, Vincent Gracieux and Barbra Berlovitz, who were later joined by Robert Rosen, all graduates of the École Internationale de Théâtre Jacques Lecoq school in Paris.
 Actors Steven Epp and Felicity Jones joined Jeune Lune in 1983.
 The company's name was inspired by the verses of a poem by Bertolt Brecht which reads, "As the people say, at the moon's change of phases / The new moon holds for one night long / The old moon in its arms".
 Serrand recalls starting the company as being "complete chaos, and that's what was great...
 We wanted to change theater but we didn't have a clue how to do it."

 For the first years of operation, Jeune Lune split its time between performing between Paris and in Minneapolis.
 The company permanently settled in Minneapolis in 1985 and, in 1992, moved into the renovated Allied Van Lines building in Minneapolis' Warehouse District.
 In 2001, the five original members officially took on duties as co-artistic directors.
-This collaborative style of direction made it possible for everyone to have an equal say of what goes onstage, as well as keep their creativity flowing.
+This collaborative style of direction made it possible for everyone to have an equal say of what goes onstage.

 They were very well known for their theatrical trademark of incorporating what they learned under Jacques Lecoq into the works of Moliere, Shakespeare and D’Artagnan.
 They would also use a rather inventive style of mise en scene in shows, as well as comedic acting very similar to Charlie Chaplin, Marcel Marceau and Commedia dell’arte.
 Epp explained their approach for producing shows saying, "We dissect the body in its movement, power and playfulness, and glean from that ways to apply that physicality to whatever material we're working with, to galvanize the role and find what's pertinent to a contemporary audience."

 Jeune Lune was highly notable for its productions of original works.
 Their most notable example was in 1992, when the company wrote and produced a Brecht stylized play titled "Children of Paradise: Shooting a Dream".
 The show is a fictionalized portrayal of the making of the acclaimed French film, Les Enfants du Paradis.
 The team used Brecht's trademark of episodic style in plays by doubling the actions from the film's setting in the 1830s and the shooting of the movie in the 1940s.
 The audience was also encouraged to participate in the show as they were seated directly on the stage for the prologue, serving as witnesses to the events portrayed in the movie.
 This was done to represent the mixed ambiguity of the film's meaning that the public felt upon release, leaving it to the spectators to decide its moral message.
 The production was met with critical praise, going on to win the American Theatre Critics Association's award for best new play.